isabelliu0/flow-qlearning/README.md

 # flow-qlearning

 Dependencies are in `requirements.txt`.
-Install dependencies by running `pip install requirements.txt`
+Install dependencies by running `pip install -r requirements.txt`